bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rayner.md

 9. Developed a new family of modular forms, which can be used to describe complex conformal field theories.
 10. Published a seminal paper on the ‘Ring of Elliptic Functions’, which extended the theory of elliptic functions to multiple variables.

 Born 21 August 1929, Tamworth, Stafordshire, England.
-Died 31 May2019, Oxford, England.
+Died 31 May 2019, Oxford, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Rayner/)